tc39/notes/es7/2015-11/nov-19.md

 YK: coalesce into 1 champion group, members must be convinced.

-DE: i don’t believe they need to be 1 champion group, they concepts must be cohesive.
+DE: i don't believe they need to be 1 champion group, they concepts must be cohesive.

 YK: In practice, it sounds like a similar